 Burmese waters have opened recently to tourism, in 1997.
-With over 800 islands sprinkled throughout 12,000 square kilometres of crystaline waters, the possibilities are endless.
+With over 800 islands sprinkled throughout 12,000 square kilometers of crystaline waters, the possibilities are endless.

-At the moment, divers can only explore the South part of the country, called “Mergui Archipelago” and dive sites can only be reached with a liveaboard.
-Often with currents, the dive sites are suitable for advanced and experienced divers.
-The closest sites will offer you good macro, while further away spots will bring more pelagic life.
-All the liveaboards start on the Thai side, at Ranong city, located only a few kilometers away from the frontier with Burma.
+At the moment, divers can only explore the South part of Myanmar, with a liveaboard.
+Often with currents, the dive sites are suitable for advanced divers.
+The closest dive sites of Myanmar will offer you good macro.

 Western Rocky: a favorite of many divers, Western Rocky is a small island, at the heart of which you can swim through.
 The wide tunnel is lit by daylight all the way through.

-Black Rock: Black Rock is accessible with liveaboards going the further away.
+Black Rock: Black Rock is accessible with a liveaboard leaving from Ranong in Thailand (5 nights starting from ...).
 With a wall dropping to over 100 meters depth (300 feet) and clear waters, the conditions are perfect to spot there pelagic life.
 Barracudas, tunas, rays and reef sharks are often spotted there.

-Shark cave: a great spot to see nurse sharks, sting rays, tons of crustaceans such as Durban dancing shrimps or mantis shrimps and moray eels, cowries and sea slugs.
+Shark cave: a great spot to see nurse sharks, sting rays, tons of crustaceans such as Durban dancing shrimp or mantis shrimp and moray eels, cowries and sea slugs.

 It's wise to spend at least 3 full days to explore Bagan area.
 Rent a bycicle and start early in the morning.
 Both sunrises and sunsets are spectacular, however there are far less touriss during sunrises.
 It provides a unique atmosphere of being privileged to witness such beauty.
 Start with setting up your alarm early, 5am, grab your bycicle (don't forget your torch) and ask the locals to show you which temple is the best to watch sunrise from.
 You will probably end up in a less tourist one with a better view.